UCRajkumar/ecSeg/README.md

 ## InterSeg Pipeline Quickstart

 First, update the `inpath` variables in `config.yaml` for both the interseg *and* stat_fish sections with the folder path containing the `.tif` images.
-Example images for interSeg are located in the `./example_interSeg` folder.
+Example tif images for interSeg are located in the `./example_interSeg` folder.

 Then run the following commands: